hdigital/partyfactsdata/import/import-guide.md

 In Party Facts, we import a list of parties extracted from a dataset.
 Ideally, you provide a script in which the party list is extracted from the dataset including the information needed for a Party Facts import.
+Smaller parties are removed with the script (5% or 1% threshold).
 We prefer R scripts but Stata or other scripts may work as well.

 The script helps to understand the origin of the party list and allows